sctdan/SyncroSync/README.md

 _If you use a light theme, change the “color” value from “white” to “black” or whatever fits your theme.
 You can use hex color codes, just wrap it in double quotes._

+## ReOpen List Creation
+Following the same steps as the ticket list creation, use the SyncroSync-ReOpenList.json file to create that list

+## KB ToDo List
+If you want to utilize the KB functionality, create a shared ToDo list.

+## Power Automate
+1. Go to the Power Automate site https://us.flow.microsoft.com/
+    1. Click on Solutions
+    1. Click Import
+    1. Select the SyncroSync_vx.zip file and click Next
+    1. Assuming it doesn't give any errors, click Import

+1. You'll be prompted to set some environment variables now
+    1. Notification List- List of email addresses to notifiy if the flow fails, separated by semi-colon
+    1. SP Site Address- Full URL or ID of the site where your list will live.
+If root site, it's just https://yourdomain.sharepoint.com/
+    1. Syncro Subdomain - The X in https://X.syncromsp.com
+    1. SP Ticket List Name - The exact name or ID of the ticket list
+    1. Ticket Type Ignore - If you want to prevent certain Problem Types from syncing, you can add those here.
+Must be formatted like so:   ["Alerts","whatever"]
+    1. SP ReOpen List Name - The exact name or ID of the reopen list
+    1. ToDo List ID --- ###What happens if they don't set a value?

+1. Click Import
+1. Once finished, click on the SyncroSync solution to open, then click Edit
+1. Click on the 'When a HTTP request is received' action to expand it
+1. Copy the HTTP POST URL provided there.
+If you don't see it, Save the flow and it should generate.

 ## Syncro